 The AID Response Interval field indicates to the non-AP STA:

-—The listen interval as defined in 8.4.1.6 (Listen Interval field), in units of (short) beacon interval, during which the TIM STA wakes to receive S1G Beacon frames.
+—The listen interval, in units of beacon interval or short beacon interval as defined in 8.4.1.6 (Listen Interval field), during which the TIM STA wakes to receive S1G Beacon frames.
 The S1G Beacon frames that the TIM STA wakes up to listen either include a TIM element that can include their new AID or include a Page Slice element that indicates the assignment of the new AID in the corresponding page slices.

-—The listen interval as defined in 8.4.1.6 (Listen Interval field), in units of (short) beacon interval, during which the non-TIM STA is required to transmit at least one PS-Poll or trigger frame to the AP.
+—The listen interval, in units of beacon interval or short beacon interval as defined in 8.4.1.6 (Listen Interval field), during which the non-TIM STA is required to transmit at least one PS-Poll or trigger frame to the AP.

-—The multicast listen interval, in units of (short) beacon interval, during which the non-AP STA is required to wake up for receiving the S1G Beacon frames that signal the presence of group addressed BUs for the group MAC address contained in the Group Address field of the eliciting AID Switch Request frame.
-The (multicast) listen interval will start from the first T(S)BTT that follows the expiration of the AID switch counter obtained from the AID Switch Count field of this element.
+—The multicast listen interval, in units of beacon interval or short beacon interval (see 10.1.3.10.2), during which the non-AP STA is required to wake up for receiving the S1G Beacon frames that signal the presence of group addressed BUs for the group MAC address contained in the Group Address field of the eliciting AID Switch Request frame.
+The (multicast) listen interval will start from the first TBTT or TSBTT that follows the expiration of the AID switch counter obtained from the AID Switch Count field of this element.

 9.22.5.1 General